 Local Shared Cars in Sainj Valley

 If you don’t get buses to inner villages, there are always shared cars although they charge much more (unless you manage to get a shared car with locals).
 Generally, you should take a bus to Sainj town and then look for cars to inner villages.
-They can charge anything between INR 300-500 to cover 8-10 KMs.
-It is easier if you are in a group. of course, you also have the option of asking for lift!
+They can charge anything between INR 500-1000 to cover 8-10 KMs.
+The cost is usually It is easier if you are in a group. of course, you also have the option of hitchhiking.

 Sainj Valley Distance Chart